 Suicides and Soldiers

-Substance abuse, mental health illnesses, and the trauma experienced on the battlefield all wear down veterans.
+Substance use disorder, mental health illnesses, and the trauma experienced on the battlefield all wear down veterans.
 According to the VA, there were 20 veteran suicides a day during 2016.
 Statistics say that veterans are more likely than other civilians to commit suicide.
 Veterans are traumatized by all kinds of things including children dying in front of them, sexual assault, bombs, and much more.

 Holding an Intervention

 If you have noticed your family member or friend has displayed the signs mentioned above, you should take action very soon.
 At first you might mention it to your loved one or friend.
 They may shut you down immediately.
 They may even get clean and sober for a little while, but quickly go back to drugging or drinking.
 If either of these things happen, you may need to hold an intervention.
 You will do this to help the veteran and the other people in their life.

-The intervention isn’t about confronting your loved one or friend about their substance abuse.
-It is a process that is planned out by people who are affected from the veteran’s substance abuse.
-They people calmly state how hurtful the veteran’s substance abuse is for them.
+The intervention isn’t about confronting your loved one or friend about their substance use disorder.
+It is a process that is planned out by people who are affected from the veteran’s substance use disorder.
+They people calmly state how hurtful the veteran’s substance use disorder is for them.
 Successful interventions also offer the veteran immediate and realistic plans for taking action.
 This may include a list of treatment center options or even meetings in the area.

 Planning the Intervention